 Here's an individual neuron, with its dendrites, axon, and cell body.
 The dendrites are tree-like structures.
 Their job is to receive signals from other neurons and from special sensory cells that tell us about our surroundings.

 The cell body is the headquarters of the neuron.
 It contains the cell's DNA.
 The axon transmits signals away from the cell body to other neurons.
 Many neurons are insulated like pieces of electrical wire.
 The insulation protects them and allows their signals to move faster along the axon.
 Without it, signals from the brain might never reach muscle groups in the limbs.

-The operation of the nervous system depends on the flow of communication between neurons.
-For an electrical signal to travel between two neurons, it must first be converted to a chemical signal, which then crosses a space of about a millionth of an inch wide.
-The space is called a synapse, and the chemical signal is called a neurotransmitter.
+Motor neurons are responsible for voluntary control of the muscles all over the body.
+The operation of the nervous system depends on how well neurons communicate.
+For an electrical signal to travel between two neurons, it must first be converted to a chemical signal.
+Then it crosses a space about a millionth of an inch wide.
+The space is called a synapse.
+The chemical signal is called a neurotransmitter.

-Neurotransmitters allow the billions of neurons in the nervous system to communicate with one another, making the nervous system the master communication system of the body.
+Neurotransmitters allow the billions of neurons in the nervous system to communicate with one another.
+That's what makes the nervous system the body's master communicator.

 Updated by: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.